 What does Digital Health insurance cover?

-With Howden, a team of medical and technology specialists will discuss your business with you, then help to create a comprehensive policy to fit your particular needs.
+Our team of medical and technology specialists will discuss your business with you, then help to create a tailored policy to fit your particular needs.

 Problems arising in any tech-enabled diagnosis/ treatment provision itself are likely to be considered medical malpractice, especially when they cause harm, either physical or mental.